Yodit-Debebe/Expense_Tracker_for_Personal_Finances/README.md

 Description

-Create an Expense Tracker application that allows users to track their expenses, categorize them, and generate reports to understand their financial health.
+ Expense Tracker application allows users to track their expenses, categorize them, and generate reports to understand their financial health.

 Features
 - Expense Management (CRUD Capability)